DFPI License Defense

 Expertise in all Aspect of License and Regulatory Issues

-Ray & Bishop provides legal representation for Department of Business Oversight licenseholders, including California Finance Lenders, payday lenders, mortgage loan originators, investment advisors and others, in any regulatory agency contact with the potential for an adverse outcome, including:
+Ray & Bishop provides legal representation for Department of Financial Protection and Innovation licenseholders, including California Finance Lenders, payday lenders, mortgage loan originators, investment advisors and others, in any regulatory agency contact with the potential for an adverse outcome, including:

-- Disclosures of Adverse History Items on Form MU4
+- Disclosures of Adverse History Items on Forms MU-1, MU-2, MU-3 and MU4 (NMLS MLO applications)

 - Revocation or Suspension Due to Problems with Annual Reports and Renewals

 - Denial of a License